DaffyDesert/TheHangedManMirror/README.md

 During the game, a user can guess a randomly selected word one letter at a time for the chance to win the game upon guessing all letters in the word correctly.
 Each incorrect guess inches the hangman closer to death, adding a suspenseful layer to every decision you make.
 This application goes beyond the traditional, offering many features to enhance your gaming experience.
 Choose from a range of difficulty levels, from novice to expert, to suit your skill level.
 Immerse yourself in various themes that bring a fresh aesthetic to the classic gameplay, and let the sound effects heighten the tension as you race against the hangman's creation.

-## How to install
+## How to Download and Install the Application:
-Clone the repository to a local instance, or download and unzip the project's content to a desired folder location.

-## Downloading the Source Code:

-To execute the program you first need to download the source code.
-The source can be saved in whichever directory you like.
-You can do this by either clicking the green "Code" button on GitHub and selecting "Download ZIP" or by using git clone in your terminal
+To execute the program you first need to download the game's source code.
+You can do this by either clicking the green "Code" button on GitHub and selecting "Download ZIP" or by using git clone in your terminal.
+The source code must then be unzipped if downloaded and can be saved in whichever directory you like.

 ## Executing the program